marcianovc/transient/README.md

 Transient is a simple cryptocurrency (currently only Dogecoin) payment gateway.
 It is designed to be used as an external service, and not integrated directly into applications.

-This project is still in development and is definitely not ready for use in production.
+**This project is still in development and is not ready for use in production.**

 ## Install